 We’ll Meet Again was one of the most popular wartime songs and Dame Vera Lynn was one of the most popular artists of the time.
 She had the important role of boosting morale by visiting war zones to perform concerts.
 She became known as ‘The Forces’ Sweetheart’.
 She also hosted a radio program called Sincerely Yours which sent encouraging words to troops serving overseas.
 At 101 years young, Vera Lynn is still actively involved in charity work.

 Just like the Billie Holiday song discussed above, ‘At Last’ was written in 1941, but the most popular version was recorded by Etta James in 1960.
 It also has a classic slow jazzy tempo that plucks at your heartstrings.
-At its peak of popularity, ‘At Last’ would have been played at plenty of wedding receptions, but it’s become popular as a funeral or memorial song to convey the idea that ‘At Last’ couples can reunite in heaven once both of them have left this mortal coil.
+At its peak of popularity, ‘At Last’ would have been played at plenty of wedding receptions, but it’s become popular as a funeral or memorial song to convey the idea that ‘At Last’ couples can reunite in heaven once both of them have left this mortal life

 Again we have a tune that was first recorded in 1942, but Howlin’ Wolf’s version, which was the best-known, was released in 1961.
 It is one of the most famous blues songs of all time.